typhonjs-node-npm-scripts/typhonjs-npm-scripts-build-babel/README.md

 # typhonjs-npm-scripts-build
-Provides ES6+ build scripts for all TyphonJS NPM modules.
+Provides NPM scripts for building ES6+ projects using Babel for all TyphonJS NPM modules and beyond.